Elevated Brownies Recipe | Download for FREE!

 After making your cannabis oil, you need to store it properly to preserve quality.
 Don’t let your efforts waste because of poor storage.

-• Avoid storing in plastic: Plastic can leach chemicals into your cannabis oil, which can alter the flavor and potency.
+• Avoid storing in plastic: Plastic can leach chemicals into your cannabis cooking oil, which can alter the flavor and potency.
 Glass containers will do just fine.

-• Freeze it: If you’re storing your cannabis-infused oil for a long time, you can freeze it.
+• Freeze it: If you’re storing your canna oil for a long time, you can freeze it.
 This will extend its shelf life considerably.
 When you’re ready to use the oil, thaw it in the refrigerator overnight.

 How to Dose Cannaoil